rachelruijiayang/robotics-teaching-kit-with-jet/README.md

 Students should receive both the lab description (.docx or .pdf) and the code.zip folder.
 The solution.zip should be kept by the instructor.

-### Hardware
+## 'Jet' Robot Hardware

-The full hardware bill of materials (BOM) can be found here:
+The full hardware bill of materials (BOM), including pricing and where to buy now, can be found here:

 [Jet BOM (TX1)](https://docs.google.com/spreadsheets/d/1jGn7AG5NivTjxPEppJEdIUVxhm5nB17T3ZtRTCYyuQg/edit?usp=sharing)

 [Jet BOM (TK1)](https://docs.google.com/spreadsheets/d/14N_tkfNsItY9CV0vUGHCPpcZ-mqgsZsC87CQEHBXMmY/edit?usp=sharing)

-A large portion (but not all) of the parts can be purchased through an Amazon Wish List using these links:
+A large portion (but not all) of the parts can be purchased now through an Amazon Wish List using these links:

 [Jet BOM (TX1) Amazon Wish List](https://amzn.com/w/3L5TJL80OQO12)

 [Jet BOM (TK1) Amazon Wish List](https://amzn.com/w/1T64PN8QVFRRI)

 The [HardwareTemplates](https://drive.google.com/drive/folders/0B8F3iGtBky5JQUIzR1JTd0xWRzg?usp=sharing) shared directory includes design files that can be used to laser cut the Jet's base mounting plate and sonar holders.
 The `JetbotPlate` files are the layout of the base plate in different, common file formats.
 The `SonarHolders` files are the layout of the sonar holders.

+**A complete, singular bundle will be shipping globally soon!
+Please contact us at [NVDLI@nvidia.com](mailto: NVDLI@nvidia.com) if you are interested in ordering from the first available units.**

-### NVIDIA Deep Learning Institute (DLI) Online Labs
+## NVIDIA Deep Learning Institute (DLI) Online Labs

 The Robotics Teaching Kit with 'Jet' includes access to free online Deep Learnining Institute (DLI) labs (“Qwiklabs”) using GPUs in the cloud - a value of up to $30 per person per lab.
 These online labs reinforce deep learning concepts presented in the teaching kit to students in a more applied manner.
 Each Qwiklab is a live, hands-on, self-paced learning environment that includes a set of interactive instructions to walk students through applied deep learning concepts.
 Students must complete each lab within the allotted time.